ampledata/pycot/README.rst

 pycot - Python Cursor on Target Module
 **************************************

 Renders and Parses Cursor on Target XML events.
-Currently a work-in-progress.

 Installation